Touring Walt Disney World with Visual Disabilities

 Audio Description Service

 Walt Disney World offers an audio description service for guests with visual impairment.
 This small, portable device can be worn from a lanyard around the neck or carried.
 Using headphones, guests can listen to descriptions of the park around them.
-The device picks up a signal from sensors around the park and automagically plays a description of the immediate surroundings.
+The device picks up a signal from sensors around the park and automatically plays a description of the immediate surroundings.
 To use this device, simply go to guest relations at whatever park you are visiting that day and cast members will be able to give a quick tutorial on the device and set you up for the day.
 There is a $25 refundable deposit to use the audio description service.

 Braille